-The Carver Legacy Society is comprised of donors who make thoughtful planning in their current and future support of the Carver Foundation of Norwalk.
-By committing to the future viability of Carver's mission, the Legacy Society ensures our ability to continue to Build Lifetime Achievers!
+The Carver Legacy Society is comprised of donors who plan their current and future support of the Carver Foundation of Norwalk.
+By committing to the future viability of Carver's mission, the Carver Legacy Society ensures our ability to continue to Build Lifetime Achievers!

-As with any financial planning consideration, you should always check with a qualified advisor or estate attorney before making any changes to your current plans.
+As with any financial planning consideration, you should check with a qualified advisor or estate attorney before making any changes to your will and/or other financial planning.

 Charlotte Naomi Horblit's Legacy

 The late Charlotte Naomi Horblit, of Chestnut Hill, MA, is an another example of a planned gift that will benefit Carver for many, many years to come.
 Mrs. Horblit bequeathed to the Carver Foundation of Norwalk $472,000 for the purpose of establishing a new technology center on the second floor of the George Washington Carver Community Center.